-- 2.1 Current Council policy relating to outside bodies includes the following:- - Officer appointments to specific seats. - All appointees to have a substitute and to receive initial briefings on the work of the body by an appropriate officer or a body representative. - Member and officer appointees to be asked to report back on the work of bodies to which they are appointed via the Members' Bulletin twice per year.
+- 2.1 Council policy relating to outside bodies includes the following:- - Officer appointments to specific seats. - Appointees to have an interest in the aims of the body and be able to add value. - Appointees to have a substitute and to receive initial briefings on the work of the body by an appropriate officer or a body representative. - Appointees to be asked to report back on the work of bodies to which they are appointed via the Members' Bulletin twice per year.
 The possibility of an appointee reporting into a meeting should not be discounted as an alternative in appropriate circumstances. - 2.2 Given that the political structure includes Portfolios, it would be appropriate to ally representation on some bodies with the Portfolio Holder whose remit relates to body activity.